JaehyeongPark06/Draft/README.md

 npm install
 ```

 Fill in the environment variables in `.env`.
 There is an example file provided in `.env.example`.
 You will need to make an account on [UploadThing](https://uploadthing.com/), [Liveblocks](https://liveblocks.io/) and [Google Cloud Platform](https://cloud.google.com/) (your google account will work) to get API keys.
-As for the databse URLs, you can host it locally, or you can do what I did and host on [Supabase](https://supabase.com/).
+As for the database URLs, you can host it locally, or you can do what I did and host on [Supabase](https://supabase.com/).

 Run in development mode